tmick0/gitlab-calendar/README.md

 in your calendars.

 Changing a repo's calendar in the `repoMap` will break things.
 Don't do it.

+If using `inviteAssignees`, then be warned that if an assignee changes their email address on GitHub, that change will not be reflected in any calendar entries unless the corresponding issue is updated.

 As stated above, `timezone` and `authorizedDomain` attributes of calendars are set at the time they are created, so make sure they are correct before